jacobhumston/sxcu.api/web/guides/cli.md

 ## Middleware Server

-The CLI includes a middleware server for upload files.
-The two main features are ratel imit handling and multiple urls in the result.
+The CLI includes a middleware server for uploading files.
+The two main features are rate limit handling as well as multiple urls in the same response.
 This middleware can handle any application that sends a valid payload. **(This includes ShareX!)**

 Instead of having to send image urls in multiple messages, you can provide a value for `--url-lifespan <number>`.
 This option determines how old an image can be before it's link is no longer included in responses.
 Each link is separated by a new line.